Downtown Washington Street Bridge Replacement Project

 Will there be any property acquisition required?

 Traffic studies have been performed to identify ways to reduce crashes and traffic congestion and travel delays.
 The preferred solution involves widening the bridge to five lanes which improves the left turn lanes at Chicago Avenue and Aurora Avenue and also includes the addition of right turn lanes at the intersection of Aurora Avenue and Washington Street.
 To accomplish these improvements, additional right-of-way on the east and west side of Washington Street from the bridge to Aurora Avenue and on the east side of Washington Street from Chicago Avenue to the bridge is required.
 The additional right-of-way is necessary to relocate the sidewalks making room for the additional turn lanes.
 Property owners will be compensated for land which is acquired.
+The required land acquisition of six properties was completed in September 2022.

 Will any utility work be done as part of the project?